SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/configure-loriot-credentials-cumulocity.md

 In the next window, fill in the required information:

-- **Title** Title of the device to be registered.
+- **Title** - title of the device to be registered.
-- **Device EUI** This is the unique identifier for the device.
+- **Device EUI** - this is the unique identifier for the device.
 It is a 16 character (8 byte) long hexadecimal number.
 You can find it on the device itself.
-- **Application EUI** This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device.
+- **Application EUI** - this is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device.
 It is a 16 character (8 byte) long hexadecimal number.
-- **Application key** This is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt.
+- **Application key** - this is an AES-128 application key specific for the device that is assigned to the device by the application owner and is responsible to encrypt.
 The application key is a 32 character (16 byte) long hexadecimal number.
-- **Connection** Lists all configured Loriot connections in the tenant.
+- **Connection** - lists all configured Loriot connections in the tenant.
 The **Application name** option (see below) is populated based on the selected Loriot connection.
-- **Application name** Select the appropriate application name under which the device must be registered in the Loriot provider.
+- **Application name** - select the appropriate application name under which the device must be registered in the Loriot provider.
-- **Device protocol** Select the appropriate device protocol from the dropdown list.
+- **Device protocol** - select the appropriate device protocol from the dropdown list.
 For more information on how to create a device protocol refer to [Creating device protocols](#create-loriot-device-protocols).

 ![Register devices](/images/device-protocols/lora-loriot/loriot-registration.png)